razorRun/react-react-native-component-node-module-templates/README.md

 The way I see it is when you work with multiple different teams on different projects, it is always useful to have isolated project standers that can be easily adjustable for the whole team.

-See [NPM script to automate tasks in React and other JS Projects](https://roshan.digital/npm-script-to-save-time-react-project/) post for more infomation.
+See [NPM script to automate tasks in React and other JS Projects](https://roshan.digital/npm-script-to-save-time-react-project/) post for more information.

+To Add a new Template
+ 1. Create a folder inside templates folder with the repo type ex:react
+ 2. Create child folder with the template files type ex: component,module
+ 3. Create user-input-map.json file indicating what are the values user should input and how they should get replaced.

+ `
+[
+  {
+    "label":"UserInput1",
+    "replacements":[
+      {
+        "replacingText" : "ModuleName",
+        "replacingCaseTypes": 1 ,
+        "replacingLocations": [1,2,3]
+      }
+    ]
+  },
+  {
+    "label":"UserInput2",
+    "replacements":[
+      {
+        "replacingText" : "ModuleName",
+        "replacingCaseTypes": 1 ,
+        "replacingLocations": [1,3]
+      }
+    ]
+  }
+]
+ `

+Supported `replacingCaseTypes`
+1. camelCase
+2. snake_case
+3. kebab-case
+4. PascalCase
+5. UPPER_CASE_SNAKE_CASE

+Supported `replacingLocations`

+1. file names
+2. folder names
+3. inside files

-Also feel free contribute to save time. :innocent: Happy Coding :heart: :muscle:
+Also, feel free contribute to save time. :innocent: Happy Coding :heart: :muscle: